Services & Industries

 - Business mergers, acquisitions, and dispositions

 Owen’s experience also includes counseling nonprofits on their governance, operational, and investment issues.
-He has served as a member, officer and/or director of many civic and nonprofit organization committees, task forces, and boards of directors.
-For over two decades, Owen and his colleagues at Tonkon Torp have provided pro bono legal services to Albina Head Start, which serves approximately 1,000 children and their families.
+He has served as a member, officer and/or director of many civic, professional, and nonprofit organization committees, task forces, and boards of directors.
+For over 25 years, Owen and his colleagues at Tonkon Torp have provided pro bono legal services to Albina Head Start, which serves approximately 1,000 children and their families.

 Formation of Qualified Opportunity Fund

 Formed and organized a Qualified Opportunity Fund, Qualified Opportunity Zone Business, and Fund Manager for purposes of investing in real estate located in an opportunity zone in Portland, Oregon.

 Acquisition of a Metals Recycling and Processing Company

 Represented the purchaser in a complex two-stage strategic acquisition of a metals recycling and processing company and associated real estate entities for expansion into a new region of the country.